 If the pre-receive hook passes, I then have a post-receive hook that merges the changes from

-push/master and runs jekyll to build the site.
+push/main and runs jekyll to build the site.
 But what if instead of uncommitted changes, I have

 committed changes in the server’s working copy?
 I don’t want to overwrite those changes, so I pass